lpapp-muw/DEBI-NN/README.md

 ## Access

-See the best models we identified in our latest study in "BestModels".
+See the best models we identified in our latest study in `DEBI-NN/BestModels/`.
 Here, the saved models are located that can be loaded by the DEBI-NN application and can be visualized in a viewer.
 For details see the Handbook.

-See the DEBI-NN eecutables in "Binaries".
+See the DEBI-NN eecutables in `DEBI-NN/Binaries/`.

 See the consolidated results of the DEBI-NN execution in "Results".
-These results are derived by relying on the data stored in "Executions".
+These results are derived by relying on the data stored in `DEBI-NN/Executions/`.

+To train our fully-connected multi-layer perceptron BaselineNN models, see instructions in `DEBI-NN/BaselineSource/`.

 ## How to run DEBI-NN